rtennety/Voxel4D-Core/README.md

 ## Other Baselines

-We also provide the evaluation on the forecasting performance of [other baselines](./other_baselines) in Voxel4D Core.
+I also provide the evaluation on the forecasting performance of [other baselines](./other_baselines) in Voxel4D Core.

 ## TODO
 New Pretrained models coming soon.